Gibson, Dunn & Crutcher LLP - The Inside View

 Summer associate profile: Our summer program is the primary method through which new lawyers become a part of our firm, and we continually attract the most intelligent, creative, and personable legal talent in the world to participate in our summer program.
 Designed to facilitate a smooth transition from law school to legal practice, the program provides substantive training in areas such as legal writing, depositions, and corporate negotiations/transactions.
 Our summer associates are actively involved in client representations, maximizing their exposure to a variety of practical aspects of lawyering.
 Summer associates also contribute materially to a wide range of pro bono matters.
 In addition, our program integrates summer associates into our offices and the cities in which they are located through unique events and programs that allow summer associates to make lasting connections with our attorneys at all levels.
 We provide practical training in the skills and techniques required to make top-notch lawyers, as well as the opportunity to get to know Gibson Dunn, its lawyers, and its staff.

 Summer program components: The firm provides significant and substantive training to its select group of summer associates.
-Each summer associate receives detailed feedback on the projects that they perform plus numerous formal training programs.
+Each summer associate receives detailed feedback on the projects that they perform, drawn from a variety of practice areas because the firm does not assign summer associates to specific group.
+It also offers numerous formal training programs.
 This is all within the context of a program filled with fun social events that are designed to connect summer associates with current attorneys, mentors, and the cities in which Gibson Dunn has offices.

 Social media: